iDoka/awesome-automotive-can-id/README.md

 * [KTM motorcycle](https://github.com/blalor/ktm-can) - Python library for decoding KTM motorcycle CAN-bus messages.

 ---

-## Etc

-Please follow [this](https://github.com/iDoka/awesome-automotive-can-id) root-repo for lastest updates.

 ## Contributing

 * Your contributions are always welcome!
 Please read the [contribution guidelines](contributing.md) first.

+## Footnotes

+1. Please follow [this](https://github.com/iDoka/awesome-automotive-can-id) root-repo for lastest updates.
+2. Also might be useful [this curated list](https://github.com/iDoka/awesome-canbus) of awesome tools and resources for CAN bus reverse engineering with lightly specializing in automotive embedded controller software and communication understanding.

 <!--
 ## Tags